Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 - Dual nozzle mode: 235.5 × 256 × 256 mm (slightly smaller, but still very capable)

-For reference, most objects you’ll want to print as a beginner — figurines, organizers, phone stands, small tools — fit comfortably within these dimensions.
+For reference, most objects you will want to print as a beginner — figurines, organisers, phone stands, small tools — fit comfortably within these dimensions.

 Pricing: How Much Does the Bambu Lab X2D Cost?